hashicorp/go-kms-wrapping/extras/kms/examples/cli/README.md

 - Create a global scope with a database DEK
 - Encrypt/decrypt a default string using the global scope database DEK.
 - Before exiting, it will delete the global scope and all the DEKs associated with it.
-NOTE: typically you won't do this delete, but it's include in the example to demonstrate why it's important to declare a FK between your scope table and the kms_root_key table in order to prevent orphan wrappers when you app deletes an unneeded scope.
+NOTE: typically you won't do this delete, but it's included in the example to demonstrate why it's important to declare a FK between your scope table and the kms_root_key table in order to prevent orphan wrappers when your app deletes an unneeded scope.

 <hr>